cmcfarlane/meta/Reading-List.md

 Scott, John P. *Social Network Analysis: A Handbook*.
 Third Edition.
 Sage, 2012.

+Serpell, James and Elizabeth Paul.
+"Pets and the Development of Positive Attitudes to Animals."
+In *Animals and Human Society: Changing Perspectives*.
+Edited by Aubrey Manning and James Serpell.
+Routledge, 1994.

 Sharzer, Greg. *No Local: Why Small-Scale Alternatives Won't Change the World*.
 Zer0 Books, 2012.

 Slotkin, Richard. *Regeneration Through Violence: The Mythology of the American Frontier, 1600-1860*.
 Wesleyan UP, 1973.